GerardoAbril/USSFriend/README.md

 # Portable Network Monitoring
-* Reads packets into a database and display it into a viewer-friendly website.
+Our system allows for network monitoring by:

-* Added functionality to query the results
+* Reading packets into a database and display it into a viewer-friendly website.
-* Default information to client
+* Querying results
-* Cross-listed database with second database of blocklisted IP addresses
+* Displaying default information to client
-* Flags specific IP addresses on the network that may be hostile
+* Displaing the cross-listed database with second database of blocklisted IP addresses
-* Remote database management
+* Flagging specific IP addresses on the network that may be hostile
-* Web package that runs on a LAMP stack.
+* Providing remote database management

 ## Getting Started